RevoU-FSSE-4/module-6-RWAndhika/README.md

-# FSSE Module 6 -Checkpoint#1 - Raden Wisnu Andhika Pranidhia
+# FSSE Module 6 Assignment - Raden Wisnu Andhika Pranidhia

 This assignment is to make an API using flask and then containerize with docker and deploy it to google cloud.